 A hash is not ‘encryption’ – it cannot be decrypted back to the original text (it is a ‘one-way’ cryptographic function, and is a fixed size for any size of source text).
 This makes it suitable when it is appropriate to compare ‘hashed’ versions of texts, as opposed to decrypting the text to obtain the original version.
-Such applications include stored passwords, challenge handshake authentication, and digital signatures.
+Such applications include stored passwords, hash tables, integrity verification, challenge handshake authentication, digital signatures, etc.

 Note on passwords: it is no longer considered safe to use even salted sha-1 hashes to store passwords, largely because sha-1 hashing is designed to be efficient; with modern GPUs and rainbow lookup tables, (salted) hashed passwords can still be insecure.
-For password hashing, bcrypt is probably the preferred option (PHP now has a good implementation with password_hash().
+For password hashing, either bcrypt or scrypt is probably the preferred option (PHP now has a good bcrypt implementation with password_hash().

 Note on security: SHA-1 was subjected to cryptanalysis through 2005 which showed it to be weaker than its theoretical strength.
 Cryptanalysis is complex (and I’m no expert), but Xiaoyun Wang effectively announced that given thousands of years of supercomputer time, a ‘collision pair’ could be found.
 Even this, however, would be unlikely to be exploited to compromise any real-life cryptographic hash (for which a ‘pre-image’ attack would be necessary).
 SHA1 is still extremely secure, for the moment.
 However, NIST made a recommendation that federal agencies should migrate to SHA-2 algorithms for most purposes by 2010.